There is a technique that is useful 1 when converting apps to Swift Concurrency.

 Extension

-This is an extension that will allow any Global Actor to initiate a run command similar to MainActor.
+This is an extension that will allow a Global Actor to initiate a run command similar to MainActor.
 I took the signature from the MainActor definition itself.

-public static func run<T>(resultType: T.Type = T.self, body: @MainActor @Sendable () throws -> T) async rethrows -> T where T : Sendable {
+public static func run<T>(resultType: T.Type = T.self, body: @CustomActor @Sendable () throws -> T) async rethrows -> T where T : Sendable {

 try await body()